alexanderswift/public-gigacom/speedtest-home-23-dec.md

 - https://docs.netgate.com/pfsense/en/latest/hardware/tune.html
 ~~~~

 ### IPerf3 testing on my local network to see if I could reach 1Gbps locally.

+#####

-IPerf test from the AppleTV to MacBook looking to establish the max possible for the equipment I have thus starting with switching *NOT routing* between the two first.
+Starting at the bottom of the OSI stack, we know at layer1 the interfaces are all up at 1000baseT full-duplex so I ran an IPerf test from the AppleTV to MacBook looking to establish the max possible for the equipment I have thus starting with switching *NOT routing* between the two first.

 **TEST1** both are connected to the same UniFi 'switch 1'.